ropinheiro/TaskTimeTracker/README.md

 Current features:
 * Add / remove tasks
 * Start / stop timers associated to tasks
+* Save / load data

 Roadmap:
-* Save / load data
+* Log periodic time reports
 * Archive / un-archive tasks
-* Log periodic time reports
 * Order tasks by drag-and-drop
 * Manuallt

 ## Current Release

-TODO - download link?
+This is still in development.

+But feel free to clone the repository and build it.

 ## Development Environment

-TODO - steps to mount the development environment to contribute
+For the development, you only need Visual Studio 2019 Preview.

+The project is a Windows Forms application with .NET Core 3.1.